With 1.59 billion daily active users on Facebook, you’ve probably read dozens of stories by now of how people are running profitable Facebook Ads.

 Using the raw data, therefore, provides you with a chance to be more selective in your targeting.

-ii) How to use Audience Insights when have absolutely no idea who your ideal customer is.
+How to use Audience Insights when have absolutely no idea who your ideal customer is.

 The Audience Insights tool can still help you realize who your ideal customer is, even if you’re struggling to come up with a buyer persona.

-Audience insights differs from the well known Page Insights.
+Audience insights differ from well-known Page Insights.

 To explain it in simple terms – Page Insights tells you how people are interacting with your page.
 Audience Insights tells you who is interacting with your page in the social network.